 - Hubstaff has an independent contractor payment system that saves us quite a bit of time and money.
 We use an integration between PayPal and our software to send out automatic payroll every two weeks to all of our team members around the world.

 - Use time zones to your advantage.
 Timezones are a great and terrible thing.
-On one hand, I know what it’s like to wake up at 6 a.m. for a meeting and sleep at 3 a.m. waiting for an update from the team.
-On the other hand, I’ve seen the benefits of having at least one person from the team online at all times for our customers.
+On one hand, I know what it’s like to wake up at 6 a.m. for a meeting.
+Or sleep at 3 a.m. waiting for an update from the team.
+I’ve also seen the benefits of having a person online at all times for our customers.
 This is especially powerful in customer support.
 It allows for 24/7 support with just a few strategically placed (literally) people.
-Time.is is a great way to compare what time it is (and will be) in other places, and can help you keep track of the time where your other team members are.
+Time.is is a great way to compare what time it is (and will be) in other places and can help you keep track of the time where your other team members are.
 And don’t fret, because you’ll get the hang of it.
-I often forget what time it is where I am, but after working on a remote team for 3 years, I’ve learned how to do timezone calculations almost subconsciously.
+I often forget what time it is where I am.
+But after working on a remote team for 3 years, I’ve learned how to do timezone calculations almost subconsciously.
 Just be sure to set an alarm for Daylight Savings.

 6. Loss of productivity